RCVolus/league-prod-toolkit/README.md

 ### Ingame

+> [!IMPORTANT]
-**A lot of these features are impacted by the removal of the LiveEvents API and the introduction of Vanguard.
+> **A lot of these features are impacted by the removal of the LiveEvents API and the introduction of Vanguard.
 Level ups, item purchases, the killfeed and inhibitor timers should still work.**

 - Custom Scoreboard
 - Leader boards for Gold and Level + XP